All Episodes

 Well, the Reason Foundation is basically a nonprofit think tank, and we publish Reason Magazine, which is the fourth largest political magazine in the country that writes about current events and public policy from a free market perspective.

-And then we also have a think tank component where we publish studies on different policy areas, mostly with a privatization free market perspective, and we look at education environment, transportation, um, just general government reform policy.
+And then we also have a think tank component where we publish studies on different policy areas, mostly with a privatization free market perspective.

-Oh, good, good, yeah.
+Oh, good, good, good.

 Good.

-And you're and you're pushing the ideas of liberty.
+And you're pushing the ideas of liberty.

 That's right.

-Uh now tell me what you do as the director of education.
+Now, tell me what you do as the director of education.

-Uh what are you currently working on?
+What are you currently working on?

 You're absolutely right.

-I think that if if one can make an argument, and you might concede an argument that there uh should be public financing of of education, that is uh you know, taxpayer financing education, and you know, I'll I'll give that particular argument, although I don't buy it completely, but there is no argument whatsoever for public production of education.
+I think that if one can make an argument, and you might concede an argument, that there should be public financing of education, that is, taxpayer financing education, and I'll give that particular argument, although I don't buy it completely.

 Exactly.

-Now now what you're talking about is really an argument that Milton Friedman made back in in in capitalism in his book Capitalism and Freedom in the sixties, I mean, I'm sorry, in the fifties, and people thought he was a lunatic.
+Now, what you're talking about is really an argument that Milton Friedman made back in his book, Capitalism and Freedom, in the 60s.

-Uh he was talking about the voucher system, and that's essentially what you're proposing, or a tuition tax credit system.
+He was talking about the voucher system, and that's essentially what you're proposing, or a tuition tax credit system.

 That's right.

-But I think since then, you know, on the one hand, we've had many small steps and you know, we haven't made a lot of progress, but I think there are now several different financing mechanisms and models and different programs that are in the spirit of Milton Friedman, although they may not always get all the details right.
+But I think there are now several different financing mechanisms and models and different programs that are in the spirit of Milton Friedman, although they may not always get all the details right.

-And g could you give us some examples of that?
+Could you give us some examples of that?

-Uh is that a bad connection we're getting?
+Is that a bad connection we're getting?

-Yeah, I can barely hear you now, and I'm getting some kind of feedback on the let us call you back on that, okay?
+Yeah, I can barely hear you now, and I'm getting some kind of feedback on that.

-That is uh, you know, the stores were owned by the the government and the government decides what foods we eat, what quantities we buy it in, etc.
+And we can kind of think of a kind of imagine that if you had publicly produced food, that is, you know, the stores were owned by the government and the government decides what foods we eat, what quantities we buy it in, et cetera, et cetera.

-And here's where he starts off, and I'm gonna ask Lisa about this uh if we can get her back.
+And I'm going to ask Lisa about this, if we can get her back.

-He says that the surest and quickest way to add quality to primary and secondary education would be by not by addition but by subtraction.
+He says that the surest and quickest way to add quality to primary and secondary education would be by not by addition, but by subtraction.

 And what does he say?

-He says close all public schools of education.
+He says, close all public schools of education.

-That is we would improve education in our country if we could just get rid of schools of education on college campuses.
+That is, we would improve education in our country if we could just get rid of schools of education on college campuses.

 Why?